BigPurpleDot/jquery-datetimepicker/README.md

 	defaultTime: null, // time format to pass in: {hour: 12, minuteOne: 0, minuteTwo: 5, ampm: 'pm'}
 	defaultAlerts: $.noop, // alerts format to pass in: [{time: 5, threshold: 'Mins', data : {'alert-id' : 1}}, {time: 10, threshold: 'Days'}].
 Threshold can be of the following ['Mins', 'Hours', 'Days', 'Weeks']
 	insert: null, // css id or function where you want to add the widget
-	hideAlertUI: null // boolean to show and give the ability to add alerts });
+	hideAlertUI: null, // boolean to show and give the ability to add alerts
+  hideTimeUI: null, // boolean to hide the time picker
+  hideCalendarUI: null, // boolean to hide the date picker
+  horizontalView: null, // (optional) True if you want date and time to have a horizontal view. currently does not work with alerts. will default hideAlertUI to true
+  pointer: { // location and offset (in pixels) from the the middle of whichever selected side
+    side: 'top', //top, bottom, left, right
+    offset: 0
+  }
+});
 ```